raspberrypi/documentation/hardware/display/README.md

 ```
 video=DSI-1:800x480@60,rotate=90
 ```
-NOTE:  In console mode is not possible to rotate the DSI display separately to the HDMI display, so if you have both attached they must both be set to the same value.
+NOTE:  In console mode it is not possible to rotate the DSI display separately to the HDMI display, so if you have both attached they must both be set to the same value.
 If different the results are unspecified.

 ### Legacy Graphics Mode